Lough Neagh, County Armagh.

 1. Explore Armagh City Centre

 Make a day out of exploring three fascinating Church of Ireland buildings in Ireland’s ecclesiastical capital.
 First, connect way back to the time of St Patrick in the stunning Anglican cathedral that bears his name.
-Then head for the close by Armagh Public Library, a museum holding rare and exquisite books.
+Then head for the close by Armagh Robinson Library, a museum holding rare and exquisite books.
 No. 5 Vicars’ Hill is a short distance away.
 Formerly the Diocesan Registry, it now displays beautiful artefacts from the library’s collections.

 2. Visit St Patrick’s Cathedral